Thanks to Chantal for suggesting our Baby Name of the Day.

 Like so many place-names-turned-surnames, Crew eventually made its way to the given name spot.

-But unlike Hunter or Carter or Reid, the baby name Crew first appears in US data late – all the way in 1995.
+But unlike Hunter or Carter or Reid, this is a relatively new name.
+The baby name Crew first appears in US data pretty late – not until 1995.

 That tracks with the expansion of J Crew.
 The company adopted the name in 1983, opened its first store in 1989, and became a 1990s staple.

 It made its first appearance in the US Top 1000 in 2011.